URL to video, turn any link into a video | HeyGen

 Render the final video and download it in your preferred format, ready to share, embed, or schedule.

 Blog posts, product pages, landing pages, news articles, and About pages all convert well.
 Pages with clear headings and structured paragraphs produce the most accurate scripts.
-Pages that are mainly image-heavy with minimal text may need more script editing before generating.
-For converting slide files alongside URLs, PPT To video handles deck-based content through the same automated pipeline.
+Pages that are primarily image-heavy with minimal text may need more script editing before generating.
+For converting slide files alongside URLs, PPT to video handles deck-based content through the same automated pipeline.

 Yes.
-Use the video translator to create localised versions with translated captions and voiceovers.
+Use the video translator to create localized versions with translated captions and voiceovers.
 HeyGen preserves timing and pacing while recreating natural narration in target languages to maintain consistency across markets.

 Yes.
 HeyGen provides REST endpoints for creating, monitoring, and retrieving recordings of your video files.
 Batch processing, webhook notifications, and storage integrations allow automated workflows for large catalogues and frequent updates.